Codeception/Codeception/docs/04-AcceptanceTests.md

 ### Multi Session Testing

-Codeception allows you to execute actions in concurrent session.
-The most obvious case for it - testing realtime messaging between users on site.
-In order to do it you will need to launch 2 browser windows in a same time for the same test.
+Codeception allows you to execute actions in concurrent sessions.
+The most obvious case for it is testing realtime messaging between users on site.
+In order to do it you will need to launch two browser windows at the same time for the same test.
 Codeception has very smart concept for doing this.
 It is called **Friends**.

 ```php
 <?php